bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 </div>

-Does this mean javascript will go away?
+Does this mean javascript will "lose" to Python and go away?

 Of course not.
 Javascript is a core technology of the web and will be with us forever.
 Without it, we couldn't have built htmx (or [hyperscript](https://hyperscript.org)) to replace it, so we are very thankful, in a funny sort of way, for javascript.